-Head into Spring with this action-packed journey of activity, dramatised storytelling and contemplation that will lead your children through the most important festival of the Christian church's year.
+Head into Spring with this action-packed journey of activity, dramatised storytelling and contemplation that will guide your class through the most important festival of the Christian church's year.

-RE - inspiration, influence and the impact of belief - salvation.
+R.E.
+Inspiration, influence and the impact of belief.
+Salvation.
 Why is the cross an important symbol for Christians?
 What can we learn from the Easter story about being saved?
 How does this festival help Christians to worship and learn about Jesus?

-The visit commences with a mystery basket quiz as the children are introduced to customs and symbols associated with Lent and Easter across the world (such as the egg symbol, being shriven (Shrove Tuesday / Ash Wednesday, fasting and hot cross buns).
+The children explore Lent, an important time of preparation across the world before Easter.
+Pupils learn about customs and symbols associated with Lent and Easter across the world, such as the egg symbol, Shrove Tuesday/Ash Wednesday, fasting and hot cross buns!